 Why choose Edwards Duthie Shamash when disputing a will?

 Edwards Duthie Shamash recognises and appreciates that handling wills and inheritance disputes can be highly sensitive and must be handled with care.
 We will work with you establish whether litigation via the Court or other Dispute Resolution with the involved parties is the right remedy for you and we can tailor our advice and assistance to your needs.

-Whether you are a beneficiary, executor, trustee or not a party to the will, or if there is not a will, if you are in any doubt in relation to the deceased’s estate then you should not hesitate to contact Edwards Duthie Shamash on 0208 514 9000 and speak to our specialist Contentious Probate lawyers for an initial telephone consultation.
+Whether you are a beneficiary, executor, trustee or not a party to the will, or if there is not a will, if you are in any doubt in relation to the deceased’s estate then you should not hesitate to contact Edwards Duthie Shamash on 0208 514 9000 and speak to our specialist Contentious Probate lawyers for an initial telephone consultation about disputing a will.